DarKouto/Patatap-Clone/README.md

 The goal was to create a clone of Patatap.com, a website where each keyboard letter that user presses has a specific animation and sound assigned to it.

-It features heavy JavaScript coding, along with the methods already present in both libraries.
+It features a lot of JavaScript coding, along with the methods already present in both libraries.